paugier/mercurial-book/en/changing-history.rst

 .. include:: examples/results/rebase.rebase-rev.lxo

-A second way to specify changesets is to to mention the root, using **--source**.
+A second way to specify changesets is to mention the root, using **--source**.
 The specified changeset and all of its descendants will be rebased:

 .. include:: examples/results/rebase.rebase-source.lxo